 While there are several places for the recluse spider to lounge on your property, it arguably likes being outdoors.
 You’ll find this spider hiding under fallen tree branches, under rocks, and in piles of decaying leaves.
 The recluse also likes to hang out around firewood piles.
 It loves to hide in dark, cluttered places during the day and hunt prey at night.
 One of our customers even found a cluster of recluse eggs in her pool’s filter!

-If a recluse spider makes its way into your home, you have a real problem.
+If a recluse spider makes its way into your home, you have a real problem and need to call professional spider control experts.
 It usually means that there are others and that a colony of dangerous critters has formed in your house.
 When indoors, the recluse spider likes to hide in dark basements, garages, and storage closets.

 Practical spider control methods can help you to avoid hazards related to the recluse spider.
 Eliminate clutter in and around your home.
 By raking leaves and cleaning workbenches and gardening equipment, you’ll eliminate the spiders’ webs and the places where they like to hide.
 Make sure to wear gloves when handling firewood.
 If you suspect a spider infestation in your home, always shake out your clothes and shoes before getting dressed.